stryker-mutator/stryker-js/README.md

 [Grunt](https://github.com/gruntjs/grunt) and [Karma](https://github.com/karma-runner/karma).
 The way to provide this list is as an array in the config file, or as a comma seperated list on the command line (without spaces or quotes)

+## Supported mutators
+The mutators that are supported by Stryker can be found on [our website](http://stryker-mutator.github.io/mutators.html)

 ## Configuration
 Options can be configured either via the command line or via a config file.